diegovalle/hoyodecrimen.api/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+..
+Fuck you sphinx documentation.
+I'm not including any god damn toctree directive straight to the content for me. #FirstWorldAnarchists

 Welcome to HoyoDeCrimen API's documentation!
 ============================================